3 essentials to keep your digital platforms up to date

 As you probably know, your business’s Google listing is managed within a free Google tool called Google My Business.
 Many business owners consider their Google listing and Google My Business account to be a “set and forget” situation, but this is a mistake.
 While you may not need to alter your listing day to day, it’s essential to keep it in mind when any of your business’s details change, from opening hours and products to prices and how people can reach you.
 It’s as simple as this - if you change something about your business, change your listing.

-For example, your hours might be affected by COVID-19 restrictions or lockdowns, public holidays or a change in your personal circumstances.
+For example, your hours might be affected by public holidays or a change in your personal circumstances.
 There’s nothing more frustrating for a customer than visiting a business at its advertised opening hours, only to find it closed.
 By keeping your information up to date, it can help cement your business’s reliable reputation.

 What to update in Google My Business: